-All orders are dispatched within 12 working days, and are posted using Royal Mail 2nd class post for UK orders and first class air mail for worldwide or international orders.
+All orders are dispatched within 12 working days and are posted using Royal Mail 2nd class post for UK orders and International Standard for international orders.
 You can also upgrade the postage for a small fee.

 Each spoon is wrapped in brown paper tied with a piece of string and comes with a handwritten personalised tag with your name on.

 If multiple spoons are ordered I will always package each one separately so they make the perfect gift.

 Each Recovery Bug comes in a small organza bag with its own little booklet containing a profile and the Recovery Bug Mission.

 Published on the 14th of April 2016, I was featured in a BuzzFeed article about social media and their constant battle to protect viewers from harmful pro- self harm and eating disorder content.